 Crypto projects release a white paper that details the token’s specifications and the project’s roadmap.
 They do not need to follow regulatory requirements and many crypto exchanges offer launch pads where crypto start-ups can launch their tokens without needing to abide by security laws.

 On the other hand, Initial Public Offerings (IPOs) allow private companies to sell shares in their company before going public.
 These usually include a prolonged process where the company needs to undergo regulatory checks and release shares according to a dictated schedule.
-This is a controlled process with lawyers, financial institutions, and regulatory bodies involved.
+This is a controlled process involving lawyers, financial institutions, and regulatory bodies.

 So, what is an STO?
 It is a combination of ICO and IPO.
 First, it involves the processes of ICOs and has all the benefits of blockchain technology.
 Second, it has the security and compliance of an IPO.
 An STO also has some disadvantages of IPOs because regulation is still a longer process than an ICO.

-An STO’s major advantage lies in its combination of reliance on blockchain technology and its compliance with security laws.
+An STO’s major advantage lies in its reliance on blockchain technology and its compliance with security laws.

-With blockchain technology, token issuers can take advantage of tokenizing assets that would be impossible to divide.
-For example, an issue could tokenize an antique piece of furniture.
-Instead of selling the entire antique, the issuer could sell tokens that represent a portion of that antique’s value.
+With blockchain technology, token issuers can take advantage of tokenising assets that would be impossible to divide.
+For example, an issue could tokenise an antique piece of furniture.
+Instead of selling the entire antique, the issuer could sell tokens representing a portion of that antique’s value.

 Smart contracts and the blockchain can record information about the antique’s value.
-The blockchain can store valuation reports, proofs of authenticity and make them available to all investors.
-Investors can also trade security tokens 24/7, allowing even more flexibility compared to traditional stocks.
+The blockchain can store valuation reports and proofs of authenticity and make them available to all investors.
+Investors can also trade security tokens 24/7, allowing even more flexibility than traditional stocks.

 STOs need fewer go-betweens but still have compliance with security laws.
-This means that it costs less to launch an STO for smaller companies and reassures investors who prefer an exchange-traded token.
+This means that launching an STO for smaller companies costs less and reassures investors who prefer an exchange-traded token.
 Security tokens can also increase an asset’s liquidity through division.

 STO’s compliance with security laws is only one of its major disadvantages.
-For issuers to meet regulatory requirements, they need to submit documents to regulators.
+For issuers to meet regulatory requirements, they must submit documents to regulators.
 Other regions, like Hong Kong, require a physical stamp on their security certificates.

 Regulators are creating new requirements for security tokens.
 These include investors undergoing AML and KYC protocols.
-This means investors need to submit certain documents before trading in a security token.
+This means investors must submit certain documents before trading a security token.
 Because exchanges allow 24/7 trading, this is a difficult measure to enforce, thus limiting the token’s performance.

-Security token issuers rely on centralized services to hold custody of an investor pool.
+Security token issuers rely on centralised services to hold custody of an investor pool.
 This creates the risk that a hacker might gain access to that service and steal investor funds.

 What Is An STO’s Method Of Success?

 STOs have only been operating for a brief time.
-There are multiple tokenized shares available for purchase, including Microsoft, Twitter, and others.
-The security token combined market cap is over $3,743,783,988.27.
+Multiple tokenised shares are available for purchase, including Microsoft, Twitter, and others.
+The security token’s combined market cap is over $3,743,783,988.27.

 This shows that there is already massive adoption from stock-listed companies and crypto companies.
 But the continued success of the security token industry relies on several factors.

-First, there needs to be growth for STO platforms, so that they can provide more options to token issuers in the future.
-Banks and financial institutions also need to analyze their assets and commodities and see which of them can undergo tokenization.
+First, there needs to be growth for STO platforms to provide more options to token issuers in the future.
+Banks and financial institutions must also analyse their assets and commodities and see which can undergo tokenisation.

-Second, regulatory bodies need to answer: what is an STO?
+Second, regulatory bodies need to answer the question: what is an STO?
 They need to define laws and regulations around the launch of STOs.
-There needs to be an international standard for tokenized securities, so investors can have fewer limitations when buying tokens.
+There needs to be an international standard for tokenised securities, so investors can have fewer limitations when buying tokens.

-Third, trading platforms need to abide by these new laws and regulations to ensure that investors have protection when buying tokens.
+Third, trading platforms must abide by these new laws and regulations to ensure that investors are protected when buying tokens.

-Lastly, investors need to educate themselves on digital assets, specifically security tokens.
-They need to understand the risks, benefits, and limitations of investing in these tokens.
+Lastly, investors must educate themselves on digital assets, specifically security tokens.
+They must understand the risks, benefits, and limitations of investing in these tokens.

 The question, what is an STO, has an answer layered with history and potential.
 It came to fruition because of the popularity of cryptocurrency projects.
 It also became necessary as investors did not trust the crypto environment, as many early adopters lost millions.

-STOs can be the answer to the issues with security on crypto exchanges and it can satisfy regulatory bodies.
-It needs to improve its ecosystem, formalize regulations, and educate investors on security tokens.
+STOs can be the answer to the issues with security on crypto exchanges, and they can satisfy regulatory bodies.
+It needs to improve its ecosystem, formalise regulations, and educate investors on security tokens.